-Financing: CDBG and HOME funds Time Frame: Update materials every other year, or as new information is provided by the County, and send out to targeted promotion annually.
-Implementation Fresno County Public Works and Planning Department, Community Responsibility: Development Division, and City of Reedley Quantified Objective: Connect at least 20 lower-income households with rehabilitation resources during the planning period.
+Financing: CDBG and HOME funds Time Frame: Update materials every other year, or as new information is provided by the County, and send out to targeted promotion areas, such as the City Center East, City Center West, and S. Columbia/E. Early Avenue neighborhoods, annually.
+Implementation Responsibility: Fresno County Public Works and Planning Department, Community Development Division, and City of Reedley Quantified Objective: Connect at least 20 lower-income households with rehabilitation resources during the planning period.
 Facilitate rehabilitation of five housing units, three of these in areas of concentrated poverty or areas with older housing stock, such as the City Center East, City Center West, and S. Columbia/E. Early Avenue neighborhoods, to facilitate place-based revitalization.
 Relevant Policies: Policy 3.2, Policy 4.1